 ./filename.sh (assuming you’re executing it from the same directory).

-Once the command is ran, after a while it will run the final animation in a window.
+Whichever command you choose to run, once you run it, after a little while it will show the final animation in a window.
 To save it as a GIF file just click on that window and an ImageMagick window menu will appear.

 3. Converting to video